 During the fourth quarter of 2016, the Company elected to early adopt ASU 2016-09, "Compensation - Stock Compensation (Topic 718) - Improvements to Employee Share-Based Payment Accounting".
 The objective of this standard update is to simplify several aspects of the accounting for share-based payment transactions, including, but not limited to, income tax consequences.
 The standard update was effective for fiscal years, and interim periods within those years, beginning after December 31, 2016.
-Pursuant to this standard the Company recorded tax benefits of \$0.8 million and 0.5 million in 2017 and 2016, respectively.
+Pursuant to this standard the Company recorded tax benefits of \$0.9 million, 0.8 million and \$0.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.

 The Company records a benefit for uncertain tax positions in the financial statements only when it determines it is more likely than not that such a position will be sustained upon examination by taxing authorities.
 Unrecognized tax benefits represent the difference between the position taken and the benefit reflected in the financial statements.
-On December 31, 2017, 2016 and 2015, the total liability for unrecognized tax benefits was \$3.4 million, \$2.8 million and \$3.0 million, respectively (including interest and penalties of \$0.4 million in 2017, \$0.2 million in 2016 and \$0.5 million in 2015).
+On December 31, 2018, 2017 and 2016, the total liability for unrecognized tax benefits was \$3.5 million, \$3.4 million and \$2.8 million, respectively (including interest and penalties of \$0.4 million in 2018, \$0.4 million in 2017 and \$0.2 million in 2016).